From First DUI to Death Penalty

 - Identifying patterns of false allegations or manipulation in prior incidents

-I don’t rely solely on the arrest report or the prosecution’s narrative.
-Instead, I investigate every facet of the case:
+Rocky Brancato does not rely solely on the arrest report or the prosecution’s narrative.
+Instead, the defense team investigates every facet of the case:

 - Early Intervention: Engaging before the State Attorney files charges can result in dismissal or prevent prosecution altogether